Which Debt Should You Pay Off First?

 The following is present for informational purposes only.
 It is not intended as legal advice or credit repair.

 When you feel buried under a mountain of bills, it can be hard to decide what debt you should pay off first.
 Which one will help you get out of debt faster?
 Which is costing you the most money?
-And which can be paid slower so you have more to contribute to the most important bills?
+There's only so much money to go around, after all, so getting the most debt-repayment bang for your buck is crucial.

 Debt has different categories, and yes, there is such a thing as good debt.
 A mortgage or loans for education are generally considered “good debt” because they’re investments of a sort.
 Your home has value (and may gain value over time), and an education helps increase your earning potential.
 In addition, some of this debt is tax-deductible, which creates less of a tax burden.
 As long as the rates on these types of debt are reasonable and you’re able to continue to pay on time, these debts don’t need to be at the top of your pay off list.